Most Popular Ed Sheeran Songs To Listen To On Spotify

 Our favourite ginger-haired British singer-songwriter is coming back to Asia!
 For years, Ed Sheeran, the maestro of soulful ballads, has been serenading us with his heartfelt music.
 He has established himself as one of the top streaming artists of our time thanks to his ability to write simple yet emotional lyrics and beautiful tunes.
 In light of Ed Sheeran returning to Asia almost five years later, we are looking at his most popular that has garnered millions of streams on Spotify.

 So, the wait is finally over!
-Ed Sheeran’s Mathematics tour is headed to Malaysia in the first half of 2024.
-On February 24th, 2024, the stage for this musical extravaganza will be none other than the Bukit Jalil National Stadium in Kuala Lumpur.
+Ed Sheeran’s Mathematics tour is headed to Singapore in the first half of 2024.
+On February 16th, 2024, the stage for this musical extravaganza will be none other than the National Stadium.
 Tickets are available, and with his latest album, Autumn Variations, now available, this show promises to be Perfect for all of us Sherrios (Ed’s official fanbase moniker).

 Most-streamed and most popular Ed Sheeran songs on Spotify